Understanding CocoPlus means understanding a set of core ideas. Not features — ideas. The features are just these ideas made concrete.

 These layers are a design about forgetting.
 Not everything deserves to be remembered.
 The hot layer forgets by compressing.
 The warm layer retains selectively.
 The cold layer requires deliberate promotion.
 This is how human institutional memory works in high-functioning teams, and it is how CocoPlus models it.

 The benefit of this structure compounds.
 By session thirty, your CocoGrove has thirty sessions of project-specific wisdom.
 The AI assistant is not starting fresh — it is operating in an environment that knows your schemas, your patterns, your anti-patterns, your decisions.
+It is contextually smarter than any single session could make it.

 The Safety Gate